ulfhognas/finance/README.md

 # finance

-Some implementations of material from Risk Metrics
+Some implementations of material from Risk Metrics in Markdown Flexboard format.